valkey-io/valkey-doc/docs/data-types/lists.md

 (nil)
 {{< /clients-example >}}

-Redis returned a NULL value to signal that there are no elements in the list.
+Valkey returned a NULL value to signal that there are no elements in the list.

 ### Common use cases for lists